 - Now search for TLS in the search box at the top.
-You will see the entry of TLS 1.3 appear in the results below.
+You will see the entry of TLS 1.3 appears in the results below.

 - Now set the option to Disabled.
 Save changes and exit.
 Now restart your computer and try accessing the website again which was causing the issue.

 Another reason why this error occurs is because of interference from Antivirus software installed on your computer.
-There are several options which protect your computer by also filtering the web services.
+Several options protect your computer by also filtering web services.
 Some of these services include ‘Avast Web Shield’ and ‘Kaspersky Internet Security’ etc.

 In this solution, you have to check yourself and look if there are any settings in your antivirus which might be providing internet protection.
 Basically, you are looking for anything which monitors your internet activity.

 SSL uses some parameters provided by your system to function properly such information about your browser and system settings.
-Within these settings is also the date and time of your system which acts as a time stamp.
+Within these settings is also the date and time of your system which acts as a timestamp.
 If the time isn’t set correctly, you will receive this error message.
 Therefore, it is recommended to correct your time and check if that fixes this issue.